 Lab Assistant: Job Duties, Career Outlook, and Education Requirements

 Lab assistants collect and process samples from various sources and use lab equipment to analyze them.
-Lab assistants must have at least a high school diploma, but most employers require a certificate or an associate's degree.
+Lab assistants must have at least a high school diploma, but most employers require a certificate and/or an associate's degree.
 Continue reading for an overview of a lab assistant career.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What You Need to Know